marcelmazzanti/Credit-Card-Attrition/README.md

 <img width="833" alt="logaccuracy" src="https://user-images.githubusercontent.com/77210085/144942472-3e25fd64-7cef-41ba-9104-6ff3e98b8dff.png">

+It seems that the majority of customers staying with the bank where correctly predicted, however, lost customers show a widely spread distribution over the risk of attrition, indicating a far less precise prediction.
 Accuracy is 89% which is significantly high, this might again come from the fact that the majority of observations are not lost customers (the ones that are mostly predicted correctly).

 ### Limitations